Tzaphproject/mjsMongoDB/README.md

 *I'll be testing, refining & updating it in the forthcoming days? weeks? months?*

 # MeteorJS MongoDB docker image
 I have created this docker image as part of a multiple set I plan to use on my server.
-The pla is to deploy MeteorJS applications using docker containers.
+The plan is to deploy MeteorJS applications using docker containers on any server infrastructure allowing docker to run.

 This particular image defines a Mongo database using replica sets (here named: *meteormongo*) for Oplog tailing.